 - Your long-term legacy objectives are documented and structured

-While each Indianapolis, IN client’s financial plan is unique, the overall process tends to follow a consistent structure.
+Each Indianapolis, IN client receives a personalized plan, though the framework behind it remains similar.
 The goal is to move from information to decisions, then from decisions to action.

 1. Review Your Existing Financial Position